Certificate-based encryption: Practical applications

-The best example of practical use of certificate-based encryption is Content Scrambling System (CSS), which is used to encode DVD movies in such a way as to make them playable only in a part of the world where they are sold.
+The best example of practical use of certificate-based encryption is Content Scramble System (CSS), which is used to encode DVD movies in such a way as to make them playable only in a part of the world where they are sold.
 However, the fact that the region decryption key is stored on the hardware level in the DVD players substantially weakens this form of protection.